b2ihealthcare/snow-owl/README.md

 # Building from source

 Snow Owl uses Maven for its build system.
-In order to create a distribution, simply run the following command in the cloned directory.
+In order to create a distribution, you will only need the [Java Development Kit - 11](https://adoptium.net/temurin/releases/?version=11&package=jdk) installed.

+Simply run the following command in the cloned directory.
+The Maven Wrapper will automatically download the required Maven version (and store it under `~/.m2/wrapper/dists`).

-    mvn clean package
+    ./mvnw clean package

 The distribution packages can be found in the `releng/com.b2international.snowowl.server.update/target` folder, when the build is complete.

 To run the test cases, use the following command:

-    mvn clean verify
+    ./mvnw clean verify

 # Development